 The criminal court process can be difficult for victims.
 So, the law gives them special rights to ensure they play a role in the process.

-Please note!
-A specialized court for sexual and domestic violence will soon be created in Quebec.
-First, a pilot program will run in five regions of Quebec.
-Then, the specialized court will be created throughout Quebec.
+Good to know!
+A specialized court for sexual and domestic violence will soon be available everywhere in Quebec.
+A pilot program is already up and running in ten regions of Quebec.
 To learn more, read our article “New Specialized Court for Sexual and Domestic Violence”.
-If you are experiencing sexual or domestic violence, see our list of resources that can help.
+If you are experiencing sexual or domestic violence, see our list of resources that can help. |

 Civil Case: Asking for Compensation